Development and Application of a ReaxFF Reactive Force Field for Ni-Doped MoS$_2$: Introduction

 An alternative simulation approach is molecular dynamics (MD) based on empirical models, or force fields, that describe the interactions between atoms.
 Several force fields have been developed, or optimized, for $\mathrm{MoS_2}$.
 First, a Stillinger-Weber force field was developed for $\mathrm{MoS_2}$ and used to calculate mechanical and thermal properties of single layer $\mathrm{MoS_2}$.~\cite{jiang2013SW-forcefield-MoS2,Zhou2017SW-FF} However, the force field could not capture the behavior of $\mathrm{MoS_2}$ at states far from equilibrium,~\cite{Ostadhossein2017} and did not include parameters for interlayer interactions.
 A custom, interpretable force field compatible with various non-reactive potential formalisms was developed for 2H-$\mathrm{MoS_2}$~\cite{Liu2020interpretable} as well as for Cr-doped 2H-$\mathrm{MoS_2}$.~\cite{Xing2022Crdoped} Despite accurate representation of energetic, mechanical, and surface properties, these potentials do not model the formation and breaking of chemical bonds.
 A many-body Mo/S potential based on the Reactive Empirical Bond Order (REBO) and Tersoff potentials was developed for $\mathrm{MoS_2}$.~\cite{liang2009REBO-forcefield-MoS2} The force field was able to reproduce expected lattice constants as well as mechanical properties of $\mathrm{MoS_2}$, but it was unable to accurately model surface energy.
 Several force fields within the ReaxFF formalism, that captures the formation and breaking of chemical bonds, have been parameterized for $\mathrm{MoS_2}$ as well.~\cite{Ostadhossein2017,Hong2017,chen2020formation-MoS2-from-elemental-Mo-S, ponomarev2022ReaxFF-MoS2-new} These force fields have been used in simulations of crystallization,~\cite{Ostadhossein2017,Hong2017,chen2020formation-MoS2-from-elemental-Mo-S,Chen2020DomainO, ponomarev2022ReaxFF-MoS2-new} active edge sites,~\cite{Hu2020} creation of vacancies,~\cite{Ostadhossein2017,Yilmaz2018,noori2021Mechanical-MoS2-ReaxFF} distribution and dynamics of defects,~\cite{Patra2018} mechanical properties of $\mathrm{MoS_2}$ monolayer heterostructures,~\cite{zahedi2022mechanical-MoS2-ReaxFF,mejia2021MoS2-NanoTubes-ReaxFF,mortazavi2016MoS2-mechanical-properties} and tribological behavior of multi-layer $\mathrm{MoS_2}$.~\cite{Shi2019} However, to investigate Ni-doped $\mathrm{MoS_2}$, force field parameters that include the interactions between Ni and $\mathrm{MoS_2}$ are needed, which is a challenge as new interactions are introduced and the dopant's effect on the otherwise weak interlayer interactions must be described.

 In this study, two new ReaxFF force fields were developed for Ni-doped $\mathrm{MoS_2}$.
-The force field parameters were optimized by comparing ReaxFF energies to those obtained from a large set of DFT calculations of the equation of state of Ni-doped 2H-$\mathrm{MoS_2}$ under uniaxial, biaxial, triaxial, and in-plane shear strain.
+The force field parameters were optimized by comparing ReaxFF energies to those obtained from a large set of DFT calculations of the equation of state (energy vs. strain) of Ni-doped 2H-$\mathrm{MoS_2}$ under uniaxial, biaxial, triaxial, and in-plane shear strain.
 DFT calculations were performed with Ni dopants at each of four different sites: Mo-substituted, S-substituted, octahedral, and tetrahedral intercalation.
-The resulting ReaxFF force field was evaluated based on relaxed bond lengths and structural parameters in 2H, and as well as calculations of structures not in the training set such as doped 1H and 1T monolayers and doped 2H with vacancies as well as sliding.
-Finally, we demonstrated the use of the new force field to the study of sputter deposition and annealing of Ni-doped MoS$_2$, pointing the way to future applications.
+The resulting ReaxFF force field was evaluated based on relaxed bond lengths and structural parameters in 2H, as well as calculations of structures not in the training set such as doped 1H and 1T monolayers and doped 2H with vacancies as well as sliding.
+Finally, we applied the new force field to model sputter deposition and annealing of Ni-doped MoS$_2$, pointing the way to future applications.